cinghie/wordpress-starter-pack/wp-content/plugins/custom-facebook-feed/README.txt

 = Features =

+* **Super simple to set up** - 1 minute quick setup with no Facebook Developer App required
+* **Display feeds from ANY Facebook page** - even ones you aren't an admin of
 * **Completely Customizable** - By default the Facebook feed will adopt the style of your website, but can be completely customized to look however you like - with tons of styling and customization options!
 * Facebook feed content is **crawlable by search engines** adding SEO value to your site - other Facebook plugins embed the feed using iframes which are not crawlable
 * Completely **responsive** and mobile optimized - layout looks great on any screen size and in any container width
 * Display **feeds from multiple different Facebook pages** and use the shortcode to embed them into a page, post or widget anywhere on your site
-* Show **events** from your Facebook feed with name, date/time, location and description
 * Add your own **custom CSS**
 * **Caching** means that your Facebook posts load lightning fast.
 Set your own caching time - check for new posts on Facebook every few seconds, minutes, hours or days.
 You decide.
-* **Super simple to set up**.
-Just enter your Facebook page ID and you're done.
 * Show and hide certain parts of each Facebook post
 * Show or hide the Facebook profile picture and name of the author above each post
 * Display Facebook posts by just the page owner, everyone who posts on your Facebook page, or only other people